nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 2c.
-FindAny command is used
+User requests for `or` search (at least one search term is matches)

     * 2c1.
 CONNECTIONS return all entries that matches any of the search terms provided.

+      Use case ends.

 **Use case: Find contacts via Tags**